I hope you enjoy this blog post.

 The changing face of auctions

 Bonhams Hong Kong’s whisky auction just shows how times have changed, though.
-Rather than taking place in a very specific time window, the whisky sale has been underway for a week, and did not finish until the 10th March.
+Rather than taking place in a very specific time window, the whisky sale has been underway for a week and did not finish until the 10th of March.

 Luxury, Quality.
 We will all often see these two words adorning packaging, adverts or in a company’s ethos, they are words that are evocative of something extra.
 And in the world of fine whisky’s it means a smooth scotch matured over many years from some of the most esteemed distilleries in Scotland.
 They are words we associate with the lavish, but how do we negotiate this definition, really, what is luxury?